Duration : 17 Nights / 18 Days

 Meals : Breakfast and Hotels : 4 Star

-Delhi, India’s capital territory is one of the massive metropolitan areas with too many places for sightseeing.
-Spend a couple of days to see the New Delhi and the Old Delhi.
+Delhi, the heart capital of India, is one of the massive metropolitan areas with too many places for sightseeing.
+Spend a couple of days to see New Delhi and Old Delhi.
 Humayun's Tomb is known for its stunning architecture.
-It is a UNESCO World Heritage Site and this red sandstone structure is a must see.
 Jama Masjid was also a Mughal Emperor structure by Shah Jahan.
-With a capacity of 25,000 people at one time, the courtyard is a great place to see.
+With a capacity of 25,000 people at one time, the courtyard is a grand sight to see.
 Qutub Minar and Complex is the tallest individual tower of India.
 Constructed using red sandstone, The Red Fort is one of the architectural marvels of the Mughal era.

 This small, rustic town of Bundi stands as one of the princely states of Rajasthan.
 Famous for its monuments and especially its fort, Bhim Burj is a major attraction.
 It is the largest battlement and has a huge water reservoir carved out of solid rock.
 Bundi palace adjacent to the Taragarh fort, is commonly loved for the traditional murals.
 The Nagar Sagar Kund is another tourist attraction.
 The 84-pillared cenotaph situated at the southern end of the town is worth visiting when the monument is lit up.

 Mesmerizing is the word when one reaches Udaipur.
 A perfect mélange of history, culture and tradition, Udaipur offers the brilliant architectures of the Mewars.
 City Palace shows the grandeur of Rajasthan.
 The royal Mewar family made this palace and has a crystal gallery, the vintage car museum, Maharani Palace, Daawat-i-Aam, and Lake Pichola.